enterspeedhq/enterspeed-next-storybook-headless/README.md

 `npm run storybook`

+Open the localhost URL in your browser and navigate to the Enterspeed examples.

 ## Inspiration and links
+This is just the tip of the iceberg – the possibilities are many, but from our perspective working with real data during your design and development process is a gamechanger!

-Read more about Headless Storybook here: https://storybook.js.org/addons/storybook-addon-headless
+You can read more about Headless Storybook here: https://storybook.js.org/addons/storybook-addon-headless

-Read Brad Frosts take on Atomic Design and Storybook here: https://bradfrost.com/blog/post/atomic-design-and-storybook/
+We also recommend reading Brad Frosts take on Atomic Design and Storybook here: https://bradfrost.com/blog/post/atomic-design-and-storybook/

-See our Umbraco and NExt.js tutorial: https://github.com/enterspeedhq/enterspeed-demo-nextjs

-Visit us at https://www.enterspeed.com/ and https://www.linkedin.com/company/enterspeed/.
+See our Umbraco and Next.js tutorial at https://github.com/enterspeedhq/enterspeed-demo-nextjs, visit us at https://www.enterspeed.com/ and https://www.linkedin.com/company/enterspeed/.

+Questions, input or anything else please reach out! :heart: